 Whatever you choose to do, finding ways to make the most of your alone time can help you lean into solitude and use it to your benefit.

-Sound helps fill the space in your environment and thoughts, making it less overwhelming.
+Sound may help fill the space in your environment and thoughts, which can make it feel less overwhelming.
 For example:

-- Podcasts and talk radio inform and entertain, and their conversational atmosphere can also create a sense of connection.
+- Podcasts and talk radio inform and entertain, and their conversational atmosphere may also help create a sense of connection.

-- Opening a window to hear birds and passersby can help you feel more connected to the wider world.
+- Opening a window to hear birds and passersby may help you feel more connected to the wider world.

-Sometimes a quick text can seem like the easiest way to connect, but don’t underestimate the power of hearing a loved one’s voice.
-Even a 10-minute call can help ease loneliness — for you and them.
+Sometimes a quick text can seem like the easiest way to connect, but don’t underestimate the power of speaking to another person.
+A

 How you spend time with others can make a big difference, too.
 Sometimes, you might just need some company and feel fine watching a movie with a friend or sharing space while working or browsing social media.